 Notably the systemic hazards are not lethal.
 Punishing the unskilful player by killing the avatar would cause the player to focus on the ludic challenge and lose empathy with each repetition of a frustrating encounter.
 Instead our hero is a hardy soul, able to continue even after knocks and tumbles.
 Death in Journey is a narrative beat timed for maximum effect, as hero and player experience a shared nadir.

 We ascend the mountain, navigating ridge and crevice en route to the summit, until our advance falters in the face of a blizzard.
 Finally on a barren brae we succumb to the cold.
 Diminished and dispirited, we collapse.
 The hero’s demise is also the player’s tragedy; the pleasure of interaction has faded as our vigour has been sapped and our temper tested on the mountainside.
 In our moment of despair, a divine presence intercedes.
-Our body is lifted from the snowy ground by the benevolent mother figure who has guided us to this place.
+Our body is lifted from the snowy ground by the benevolent mother-figure who has guided us to this place.
 We are revived and transported to an idyll above the clouds, where we discover to our delight that we have been granted virtually limitless mobility.
-The music soundtrack swells, emotive and full of wonder.
-We swoop and soar through the azure sky.
+The music soundtrack swells, full of wonder, as we swoop and soar against an azure sky.
 It would seem we have transcended the corporeal realm.

-Our journey resumed, we make flight to the summit in bliss.
-The game indulges us with this rhapsodic interval, but we must recover our composure in order to bring the journey to a satisfactory end.
-As we arrive at the summit, the music recedes until all that remains is a reprise of the hero’s pensive motif.
+We make flight to the summit in bliss.
+The game indulges us with a rhapsodic interval, but we must recover our composure in order to bring the journey to a satisfactory end.
+As we arrive at the mountaintop, the music recedes until all that remains is a reprise of the hero’s pensive motif.
 At our discretion, we signal our fulfilment by walking calmly into the light.
 Relinquishing our power, we complete the cycle and return to quietude.